Yarn buying guidePublished on August 22, 2019 15 min read

 Can you tell a merino from an acrylic?
 Know the difference between a 4 ply and sport?
 Space dying what-now?
 With so many beautiful and varied yarns on the market it can be challenging choosing the perfect skein or ball for your beginner knitting or first crochet project.
-Don’t worry, our yarn buying guide is here to help!
+Our yarn buying guide is here to help!
 Learn about the different fibers, yarn weights, dying techniques and how to read a ball band.
-Makers, it’s time to get your yarn-geek on!

 Textile fibers can be made from an amazing range of natural and synthetic materials.
-Natural sources for yarn include your oh-so-familiar wool and cotton, alongside some unlikely suspects, such as metal, or even seaweed extract!
-Many yarns are made from a mix of fibers, which combine the best properties of each fiber into one.
-Sock yarn, for example, is often a mix of wool and nylon.
+Natural sources for yarn include your oh-so-familiar wool and cotton, alongside some unlikely suspects like metal or even seaweed extract!
+Many yarns are made from a mix of fibers which combine the best properties of each fiber into one.
+For example, sock yarn is often a mix of wool and nylon.
 The wool is soft, breathable, and warm, while the nylon adds durability - no-one wants a big toe poking out!
 So, let’s dive into the cuddly, cozy world of yarn fibers!

 Wool is the soft coat of hair from a sheep, goat or similar hairy mammal.
-When it comes to yarn crafts, sheep’s wool tops the list as the most popular and widely available animal fiber, Knitters and crocheters have been flocking to wool for centuries!
-It is warm and breathable, and it has thermoregulating and absorption properties, as well as being naturally fire retardant.
+When it comes to yarn crafts, sheep’s wool tops the list as the most popular and widely available animal fiber.
+Knitters and crocheters have been flocking to wool for centuries!
+It is warm and breathable, stretchy and it has thermoregulating and absorption properties, as well as being naturally fire retardant - a great choice for garment knitting.
 When it comes to types and textures of wool - there are endless sheep and sizes to choose from!

 Merino: Merino wool is valued for its smoothness and luxurious softness.
 Well-established, large-scale production in Australia, New Zealand and Italy makes it affordable for both luxury knitting and crochet projects, as well as commercial garment production.